 Future increase option

-The future increase option is a valuable rider offered with some long-term disability insurance policies.
+The future disability increase option is a valuable rider offered with some long-term disability insurance policies.

 With this option, you have the flexibility to purchase additional disability insurance at specific future dates without undergoing any underwriting process.
 This means you can easily increase your coverage to keep up with your growing income and evolving needs.